Cuba, New York: Local schools

 The main high school in Cuba is Cuba-Rushford Middle High School, which formed after a merger of the Cuba and Rushford school districts.
 The Middle High School sits north of the town on Route 305 and teaches grades 6-12.
 What is known as the "Old" High School on Elm Street now teaches grades K-5; the "Old" Elementary School across the street is now the Elm Street Academy, part of a BOCES program.
 The mascot of Cuba was the Greyhounds until the merger in the mid-1990s when the mascot was renamed to the Rebels.
 The Rebel's mascot resembles Yosemite Sam, with slight variations in the character design in order to avoid copyright issues.

 Higher education

 West of Cuba, between the village of Allegany and the city of Olean, is St. Bonaventure University (SBU); SBU's campus is located on the Olean/Allegany border.
-Some of SBU's teams, such as the basketball and baseball teams, play in the Atlantic 10 Conference of NCAA Division 1.
+Some of SBU's teams, such as the basketball and baseball teams, play in the Atlantic 10 Conference of NCAA Division I.

 Several of the State University of New York campuses are near Cuba.
 Olean is home to a Jamestown Community College satellite campus.
 About 30 mi east of Cuba in Alfred are Alfred University and Alfred State College.
 About 20 mi north of Cuba, in Houghton, is Houghton College.